mindspore-ai/docs/docs/mindspore/source_en/note/env_var_list.rst

        compile_statistics: Whether to enable compile statistics, with a default value of false.

-       ge_kernel: Whether to enable GE kernel, with a default value of true.
+       ge_kernel: Whether to enable O2/O1/O0 runtime unification, with a default value of true.

        kbk_cache: Whether to enable backend cache in O0/O1 mode, only effective when enable complie cache(MS_COMPILER_CACHE_ENABLE), with a default value of true.
      -